Setting up an audio amplifier

 A class AB output transistor will, as the graphs show, be under greater stress at a 'mid-band' voltage level compared to the upper and lower limits.
 The greatest stress occurs when the voltages across the load and output device are equal.

 Up to this point the output stage dissipates more energy than the load, efficiency increasing as the voltage across the device decreases.
 Most AB stages operate in the lower half or least efficient area.
-Simply idling, a class A can consume some four (or more) times it's maximum usable output.
+Simply idling, a class A can consume some four (or more) times its' maximum usable output.
 It therefore makes sense, when testing a design or repair, to run-in the amplifier at these kinds of power levels, in order to 'stretch' the output stage, in thermal terms.
-In determining weaknesses, this can be more productive than continuous tests at high power levels, bearing in mind that a 100% duty-cycle is not usually a commercial consideration.
+In determining weaknesses, this can be more productive than continuous tests at high power levels, bearing in mind that a 100% duty-cycle is not usually a commercial consideration and that a purely resistive load bears little electrical resemblance to an actual loudspeaker (earlier simulated speaker loads included for a 15 ohms loudspeaker: 15 ohms + 1 mH; and for a 4 ohms loudspeaker: 4 ohms + 0.25 mH, see also here).

 If measuring power-bandwidths, apply a signal for say 2 seconds with a pause of 5 seconds per reading.
 This gives time to note the reading, write it down and then re-adjust to the next frequency, without over-stressing the output stage.